Men on a Mission: Post WWF, return to WWF, and deaths

 Horne stayed in the independent promotions and wrestled as both Mo and Rob Harlem.
 He and Frazier both resurfaced in Memphis Wrestling for a show in 2003, during which Horne (as Mo) turned on Frazier (as Mabel), which led to a one-off match which Frazier won.
 Horne retired from wrestling in 2007, and Frazier died of a heart attack on February 18, 2014.
-Later that year Horne returned to wrestling and since then still wrestles in the independent promotions in the US and Canada.
-Also he runs SOAR Championship Wrestling with his wife Denise Jones in Dallas Texas.
+Later that year, Horne returned to wrestling and continued to wrestle in the independent promotions in the US and Canada, while also running the SOAR Championship Wrestling promotion with his wife Denise Jones in Dallas, Texas.
+On October 19, 2025, Horne died of complications from a blood infection and pneumonia.